Why Patent Prior Art Search is Crucial in Pharmaceutical Literature for Effective IP Strategy

 For FTO searches in the pharmaceutical literature, timelines can be tricky as compared to other literature as patents for drugs usually get extension periods, such as Patent Term Adjustment (PTA) and Patent Term Extension (PTE) in the US and Supplementary Protection Certificates (SPCs) in Europe.
 Therefore, an overall timeline for a patent in the literature can be more than 20 years.
 This information can be obtained from the Orange Book or the USPTO and should be considered while designing an FTO search in the literature.

-Keyword-based searches
+1. Keyword-based searches

-There are various considerations and best practices for performing prior art searches.
+There are various considerations and best practices for performing patent prior art search.
 First let us discuss the keyword-based searches that are performed in the literature.
 The first step of performing a keyword-based search is the preparation of term sets.
 Once a technology is in hand, keywords or concepts that are important for the technology are extracted.
 Then, the term sets are prepared using synonyms or the keywords to identify maximum number of patent literature.

 In case of chemical formulation or a pharmaceutical formulation composition, four aspects are considered: The first aspect is the active ingredient or the agent (chemical compound keywords), second aspect is the broader concept of the active agent (broader concept keywords), third aspect is the excipient or adjuvant in the formulation that may or may not be playing a very important role (excipient keywords) and the fourth aspect is the application i.e. the indicationthat is targeted by the formulation (application keywords).
 Therefore, for each of these aspects, keywords are identified, and exhaustive term sets are prepared.